-The members of the CSE perform the duties that were incumbent on the staff representatives, works council and health & safety committee.
+The members of the CSE perform the duties that were incumbent on the staff representatives, works council and health & safety committee particulary with regard to the environmental consequences of theses decisions

-Financial duties : the role of CSE is to represent the collective voice of the employees so their interests can be taken into account in decisions relating to the management and economic and financial development of the company, organisation, professional development and production techniques.
+Financial duties: the role of CSE is to represent the collective voice of the employees so their interests can be taken into account in decisions relating to the management and economic and financial development of the company, organisation, professional development and production techniques

-Duties on health, safety and working conditions : the CSE analyses occupational risks, helps to facilitate access by women to all jobs, proposes anti-harassment measures and carries out health and safety inspections.
+Duties on health, safety and working conditions: the CSE analyses occupational risks, helps to facilitate access by women to all jobs, proposes anti-harassment measures and carries out health and safety inspections.

-Social and cultural duties : services developed in favour of employees and their families.
+Social and cultural duties: services developed in favour of employees and their families.